thomas-young-2013/open-box/docs/source/installation/installation_guide.md

 ## Installation from PyPI

-To install OpenBox from pypi:
+To install OpenBox from PyPI:

 ```bash
 pip install lite-bo